moj-analytical-services/IntroRTraining/Intro_markdown.md

 ?mutate
 ```

-So if we wanted to amend our coding to include a new derived variable weight_kg in the offenders_anonymous dataset:
+So if we wanted to amend our code to include a new derived variable `weight_kg` in the `offenders_anonymous` dataset:

 ```r